The Shocking Truth About Dogs and Garlic

 It’s All About Dosage

-Too much of anything is bad for you.
+Look, too much of anything is bad for you.
 Even minerals that you assume make you and your dog healthy can be detrimental in large daily amounts.
 Things such as salt, vitamin D, or Zinc are all good for you… as long as you’re not overdoing it.
 The same goes with garlic and dogs.
-At some level, these things all have the potential to be toxic.
+On some level, these things all have the potential to be toxic.
+It’s possible to overdose on anything if you’re really committed to it.
+Moderation is important.

 Here’s a guide on the garlic levels safe for dogs per day, based on a dog’s weight (1/2 clove per ten pounds of body weight):